saugatapaul1010/Classification-Pipeline/README.md

 ```

 Download and place these weights in the '/weights' folder.
-These are the pre-trained architectures that are used in this project - vgg16, inceptionv3, resnet50, inception_resnet, nasnet, xception
+These are the pre-trained architectures that are used in this project - vgg16, inceptionv3,
+resnet50, inception_resnet, nasnet, xception.

 # Data Preperation: